Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 * I recommend blending the cacao beans at the full speed, no matter if you are using a blender or a food processor.
 That way you will break down the beans more quickly, without damaging your kitchen tool.

-* If you are using a food processor, you might need to open it a couple of times during the process, and scrape the cacao from the edges to get everything homogeneously processed into cacao paste.
+* If you are using a food processor, you might need to open it a couple of times during the process, and scrape the cacao from the edges with a spatula to get everything homogeneously processed into cacao paste.

 * I wanted to keep this recipe as simple and practical as possible, so I did not cover the tempering process in this post.
 The chocolate will still turn out nice and crunchy, it will keep its form at the room temperature, and "snap" when you break it.